Such a Disappointment!

 A change in plans meant new challenges, and Australia stood by to help in any way possible.
 In November 1985, Thailand issued an invitation for the 1986 assembly to be held in Bangkok, and the invitation was accepted.
 A number of tasks the Australian women had completed were able to be transferred to the Thai committee e.g. the gifts of assembly shoulder bags for participants could still be used.

 Thailand became the host country and in November 1986, the ACW’C’s eighth assembly was held in Bangkok over 6 days.
 It commenced on 2 November with the theme of ‘I Can Do All Things Through Christ’.
 This was a little over two months beyond the original date of 24–29 August for the Adelaide assembly, and it demonstrates the amount of effort that the ACWC Executive Secretary and the Thai women put into a new host country assuming this responsibility.

 Ten Australians were able to attend this assembly—see the earlier report at https://www.acw.org.au/post/nothing-much-to-report.

 During this assembly in Bangkok, Mrs Shanti Solomon gave notice of her resignation as Executive Secretary of the International Committee of the Fellowship of the Least Coin, and nominations were called to fill her position.
 Mrs Shirin Samuel of Pakistan was elected in May 1987.

-Even though it was a great disappointment not to host the ACWC assembly, Australia was able to host the much smaller meeting of the ACWC Executive Committee in September 1987, and these ACWC sisters remained a few more days in Adelaide to attend the National Conference of Australian Church Women.
+Even though it was a great disappointment not to host the ACWC assembly, Australia was able to host the much smaller meeting of the ACWC Executive Committee in September 1987, in Adelaide, to coincide with the biennial National Conference of Australian Church Women.
 This was a blessed time for all involved.